brpandey/piranha/README.md

 ## Implementation Details

-Here are details from my implementation that correspond to test integration case 2 from above
+These details correspond to `Case 2` from above

 ```elixir